-Understanding how your digestive system works can be helpful as you prepare for and recover from your surgery.
+Understanding how your digestive system works can be helpful as you get ready for and recover from your surgery.
 Your digestive system is made up of organs that break down food, absorb nutrients, and remove waste from your body.
 They include your mouth, esophagus (food pipe), stomach, small intestine, colon (large intestine), rectum, and anus (see Figure 1).

 The waste then moves into your colon, where some water is reabsorbed (taken back) into your body.
-The remaining waste enters the last portion of your colon known as the rectum.
-Your rectum serves as a holding area for these waste products until they are eliminated through your anus.
+The remaining waste enters the end of your colon, known as the rectum.
+Your rectum serves as a holding area for the waste until it leaves your body through your anus.

 - The lower part of your colon